Homemade Fudge Brownies

 Too much?
 Maybe.
 But maybe not, either.

-Brownies from Scratch Recipe
+Homemade Brownies From Scratch

 These dense and fudgy from-scratch brownies are made with melted chocolate and without cocoa powder for a perfectly crackly top– ditch the box forever!